Blue Core Research

 Other types of access include:

-- Don’t show errors to the users.
+• Don’t show errors to the users.
 Users will complain when they don’t get data.
-Showing users cryptic error numbers or messages does not improve their experience.
+Displaying cryptic error numbers or messages does not improve user experience.

 Database Solutions

-SQL injection is ultimately a database attack that takes advantage of the flexible nature of SQL.
-This section discusses various technologies that can help detect and/or prevent SQL injection in the database.
+SQL injection is ultimately a database attack that leverages the flexible nature of SQL.
+This section reviews technologies that can help detect or prevent SQL injection in the database.

 Static SQL Analysis

-SQL analysis is the oldest technology that attempted to detect SQL injection.
-The severe limitations of this technology gave rise to WAF technology.
+SQL analysis is the oldest technology that tried to detect SQL injection.
+Its successor, WAF technology was born as a result of the severe limitations of this technology.

-The above section about Variations is a good place to start exploring the strength of a static SQL analyzer.
+The section about Variations is a good place to start exploring the boundaries of a static SQL analyzer.

-No static analyzer has support for such a wide array of operators, functions, and expressions.
+No static analyzer supports such a wide array of operators, functions, and expressions.
 But even if one did, it would still be limited to expressions that use literals.

 Expressions that take advantage of column names (such as first != last) or SQL Batch are outside the theoretical limits of static analyzers and they would be unable to detect those.

-- Functions — a static SQL analyzer needs to have a complete list of all database functions including string manipulation (Concat, Substr, Lower, Upper, Trim, Replace, Translate, etc), numerical functions (Ceil, Round, Floor, Trunc, Mod, etc), character functions, date functions, conversion functions, and more.
+• Functions.
+Static analyzers must know all the database functions including string manipulation (Concat, Substr, Lower, Upper, Trim, Replace, Translate, etc), numerical functions (Ceil, Round, Floor, Trunc, Mod, etc), character functions, date functions, conversion functions, and more.

 AI & SQL Intention

-More advanced solutions than static analyzers use machine learning and AI to learn the difference between a “good” and “bad” SQL.
-These rely on complex language analysis that aims to understand the intention of a SQL.
+This solution category leverages machine learning and AI to differentiate between a good and bad SQL.
+They rely on complex language analysis to understand the intention of a SQL.

-It’s difficult to determine the effectiveness of this technology because it relies on every customer teaching it what is good and bad in their particular environment.
+It’s difficult to tell if this technology is effective.
+That is because it relies on each customer teaching the solution the good and bad SQLs in their particular environment.

-As a result, any SQL that is misclassified can simply be attributed to the fact that the customer hasn’t taught it yet.
-Similarly, any SQL injection that is detected doesn’t mean that the next one will be detected as well.
+Any misclassified SQL can be attributed to the customer not manually classifying that example.
+Similarly, detecting one SQL injection doesn’t mean the next one will be detected as well.
 It’s just part of the unpredictable nature of AI.

-However, it is difficult to imagine that even the best AI taught by the most diligent customer will be able to detect OR first != last as a SQL injection since it can be a legitimate part of the application logic.
+However, it is difficult to imagine that even the best AI, taught by the most diligent customer, will be able to detect OR first != last.
+It’s just a condition that can be a legitimate part of the application logic.

 Anomaly Analysis

 Blue Core Research developed a unique technology for detecting SQL injection.
-Unlike static analyzers and AI, we don’t attempt to understand the SQL.
-As we’ve demonstrated above, the simple truth is that it’s impossible to do this well.
+Unlike static analyzers and AI, we don’t attempt to understand each SQL.
+As we’ve demonstrated above, the simple truth is that it is impossible to do this well.

-Our solution to SQL injection detection is to leverage our Full Capture technology and our repository technology to create a list of all the SQL constructs that run in the database.
+Our solution to SQL injection detection leverages two of our other technologies: Full Capture and the Security Repository.
+These technologies maintain a list of every SQL construct that runs in the database.

-Since applications repeat the same SQLs over and over, over time we can learn every SQL the application uses.
-All that’s left is to identify SQL constructs that we haven’t seen before and flag those as possible SQL injection attempts.
+Since application SQLs are repetitive, over time, we learn every possible SQL the application can generate.
+We flag SQL constructs we have not seen before as possible SQL injection attempts.

 For example, if we’ve never seen the application run a particular SQL with OR first != last in the where clause, we’ll alert you of a possible SQL injection attempt when we see it.

-Anomaly Analysis is also the only technology that will always be able to successfully detect the injection of an entire SQL using a batch.
-This type of injection is especially difficult to detect because there’s nothing suspicious about the injected SQL itself.
-The only thing suspicious is that this SQL is something the application never does.
+Anomaly Analysis is also the only technology that can detect the injection of an entire SQL using a batch.
+That type of injection is difficult to detect because there’s nothing suspicious about the injected SQL itself.
+The only thing suspicious is that the SQL is something the application never does.
 Anomaly Analysis will easily detect that.

-The Core Audit Anomaly Analysis engine can do a lot more than identifying SQL injections, but that’s just one more benefit of this technology.
+The Core Audit Anomaly Analysis engine can do a lot more than identify SQL injections.
+It is just one more benefit of this technology.
 Anomaly Analysis is the most effective technology for detecting SQL injection.

 Application Solutions